You are viewing the RapidMiner Server documentation for version 9.5 - Check here for latest version

 Automatic Job Cleanup

-These information and also the working directories can grow large in size.
+Those stored pieces of information and also the working directories can grow large.
 In order to avoid this, RapidMiner Server

 provides a job cleanup mechanism to wipe old jobs.
 If you like to configure it,